twbs/bootstrap/docs/getting-started/build-tools.md

 ### Live reloading during development

-Running the documentation locally with development convenience is using the [Hawkins Plugin](https://github.com/awood/hawkins) for Jekyll as well as a grunt watch task.
+Running the documentation locally with development convenience is using the [jekyll-livereload](https://github.com/RobertDeRose/jekyll-livereload) plugin for Jekyll as well as a grunt watch task.
 To get started:

 1. Run through the [tooling setup](#tooling-setup) above to install Jekyll (the site builder) and other Ruby dependencies with `bundle install`.
-2. From the root `/bootstrap` directory, run `bundle exec jekyll liveserve` in the command line.
+2. From the root `/bootstrap` directory, run `npm run dev` in the command line.
-3. From the root `/bootstrap` directory, run `grunt watch` in the command line.
-4. Open <http://localhost:9001> in your browser, and voilà.
+3. Open <http://localhost:9001> in your browser, and voilà.

 ## Troubleshooting